Women fear growing old. The prospect of wrinkles, body aches, fatigue, and menopause adds to negative feelings about aging.

-Whether you are 20, 35 or 47, you can better prepare for the aging process by reading this article.
-It will help you understand what to expect and how to cope successfully with this normal stage in life every woman will enter called “menopause.”
+Whether you are 20, 35, or 47, you can better prepare for the aging process by reading this article as it will help you understand what to expect and how to cope successfully with this normal stage in life every woman will enter called “menopause.”

 Most likely, you are feeling more like Nancy and are looking for answers to help you cope with the uncertain territory of perimenopause and menopause.
 I want to provide you with information about what to expect when you begin experiencing menopausal symptoms and how you can more effectively handle this new stage of life.